JakubIllner/jakubillner.github.io/_posts/2022-11-11-automating-di-tasks-with-events.markdown

 JSON documents to data format suitable for analytics.
 The JSON documents were stored as JSON Lines files in OCI Object Storage.

-__This post demonstrates how the OCI Data Integration task can be executed immediately and automatically after the file with JSON documents is uploaded to the OCI Object Storage.__
+__This post demonstrates how the same OCI Data Integration task can be executed immediately and automatically after the file with JSON documents is uploaded to the OCI Object Storage.__

 The scenario is a great example of how several OCI services work together to provide the automation.
-OCI Object Storage emits events when a new file arrives; OCI Events triggers actions when events are raised; OCI Function can call any API in OCI including OCI Data Integration; and OCI Data Integration implements the actual data integration pipeline.
+OCI Object Storage emits events when a new object arrives; OCI Events triggers actions when events are raised; OCI Function can call any API in OCI including OCI Data Integration; and OCI Data Integration implements the actual data integration pipeline.